Revalidating a Lifetime Certificate

 - You must have a TEA ID number to register for a test.

 We will revalidate your certificate once we have verified your scores.
 Once your certificate is valid, you may be eligible for a new certificate.
-You must log into your account to apply through Additional Certification by Examination and pay $78.
+To apply for the certificate you must log into your TEAL account, click View My Educator Certification Account, from the main menu click Applications and then Additional Certification by Examination.